Investor Ecosystem: Snapshot & Shifts

 The correction was not a cyclical episode.
 It revealed structural vulnerabilities that will take years to address.

 Capital concentration increased rather than decreased.
 Kenya, South Africa, Egypt, and Nigeria accounted for 72 percent of total funding in 2025, up from 69 percent in 2024.
 The Mo Ibrahim Foundation's Financing the Africa We Want report sharpens this: 84 percent of 2024's VC funding went to these four countries alone.
+The substantive treatment of why this geographic concentration is structurally self-reinforcing - anchored in Myrdal's cumulative causation and Krugman's New Economic Geography - sits in Spatial Scaling Dynamics.
 Capital continued to flow to established ecosystems where investor networks, legal infrastructure, and venture track records are most developed.
 Francophone markets and smaller economies remained severely underrepresented.

 The domestic investor shift: the most important structural development

 One caveat from LumiBrief's analysis of the AVCA data deserves naming directly: the 45 percent domestic figure requires closer examination of who exactly is being counted as a domestic investor.
 African corporates driving the shift include large telecommunications companies and financial institutions whose investment mandates do not necessarily align with the patient, long-term capital that scaling ventures most need.
-The direction of travel is genuine.
+The substantive treatment of how DFI mandates and governance shape investor behaviour - and the broader political-economy analysis of who deploys African capital and on whose terms - sits in Institutional Actors and The Political Economy of Capital.
+The direction of travel in the empirical landscape is genuine; the architecture-of-deployment analysis sits at those substantive treatments.

 Debt as a structural fixture

-Debt has moved from peripheral to central in the African tech capital stack - from $350 million across 27 transactions in 2019 to $1.64 billion across 107 deals in 2025, now representing 41 percent of total capital deployed.
+In Partech’s dataset, debt has moved from a peripheral instrument in 2019 to a central part of the African tech capital stack: by 2025, debt reached $1.64 billion across 107 transactions, representing 41 percent of total capital deployed.

-The limitations are clear.
+The limitations of debt as a structural fixture are clear.
 Most facilities remain USD-denominated, while revenues are generated in local currencies.
-Currency depreciation during the correction translated directly into repayment stress, contributing to increased default rates in markets such as Nigeria and Kenya.
+The substantive treatment of original-sin currency mismatch - anchored in Carstens and Shin's foundational work on emerging-market corporate debt - sits in From Structure to Operations and The Financing Journey Through the Scaling Phases.
+Currency depreciation during the correction translated into repayment stress for firms earning in local currencies but servicing USD debt, and likely contributed to higher default pressure in markets such as Nigeria and Kenya.
 Local-currency structures - such as those seen in Sun King and Wave - demonstrate what is possible, but remain rare.
-Without shifts in currency denomination, tenor, and covenant design, debt risks stabilising firms in the short term while increasing long-term vulnerability
+Without shifts in currency denomination, tenor, and covenant design, debt risks stabilising firms in the short term while increasing long-term vulnerability.

 M&A: volume doubled, character changed

-Exit activity increased in 2025, with 34 venture-backed exits recorded - a 31% rise year-on-year according to AVCA.
-Africa-based buyers accounted for 54% of transactions, the highest domestic share to date, and trade sales represented over 70% of both volume and value.
+Exit activity increased in 2025, with 34 venture-backed exits recorded - a 31 percent rise year-on-year according to AVCA.
+Africa-based buyers accounted for 54 percent of transactions, the highest domestic share to date, and trade sales represented over 70 percent of both volume and value.

 The structure of exits has shifted.
-Consolidation between ventures operating in similar markets - such as the Wasoko–MaxAB merger - reflects a move toward scale through combination rather than independent growth.
+Consolidation between ventures operating in similar markets - such as the Wasoko-MaxAB merger, the substantive treatment of which sits in The Scaling Decision Log and Platform Models - reflects a move toward scale through combination rather than independent growth.
 These transactions often arise where firms cannot individually reach the scale required for profitability under tighter capital conditions.

 This is a different exit pathway from the global-acquisition model that dominated earlier expectations.
 In some cases, consolidation reflects strategic alignment.
 In others, it reflects constrained alternatives, particularly where upstream growth capital is limited.